duness/contao_quick_install/README.md

 # contao_quick_install
-This is a compact ruby command line script which installs Contao and the most used rocksolid plugins in a quick way.
+This is a compact ruby command line script which installs Contao 4 and the following rocksolid plugins:
+1. madeyourday/contao-rocksolid-columns
+2. madeyourday/contao-rocksolid-custom-elements
+3. madeyourday/contao-rocksolid-slider
+4. madeyourday/contao-rocksolid-frontend-helper
 Feel free to costumize this script.

 ## Inputs and syntax